evoteum/estate-reusable-workflows/README.md

 2. **Identify the enabling variable**
    - Check which variables control whether the workflow applies, as defined in [`workflows.yml`](workflows.yml)
 3. **Add the variables to your repository configuration**
-   - Open `estate-repos/repos.yml` and add the required variable under your repository’s entry.
+   - Open `estate-repos/repos.yml` and add the required variable under your repository's entry.
 4. **Let OpenTofu do the rest**
    - OpenTofu will automatically generate and apply the correct workflow.